 Disciplines: Road Racing, Supersport 600

-First Club: Goulburn Motorcycle Club
+First & Current Club: Goulburn Motorcycle Club

-First started: Riding at 3 years old & racing at 9 years old
+Started: Riding at 3 years old & racing at 9 years old

 Awards, Honours & Achievements